When Facebook makes money with advertisements, how can Pinterest stay behind? There are promoted pins on Pinterest to enhance its revenue.

 You heard it right!
 Pinterest has launched an advertising business to target its 46 million users.
 It is charging brands to place content on users’ “pinboards” much the way Facebook and Twitter allow businesses to pay to put their messages inside streams of updates from friends.

-Pinterest is looking to earn the $2.5 billion valuation it received after its last financing round of $200 million.
+Pinterest is looking to earn the $2.5 billion valuations it received after its last financing round of $200 million.

-Is Pinterest going to be annoying to users due to new advertising service?
+Is Pinterest going to be annoying to users due to the new advertising service?

-Given the reputation of Pinterest in the world of social media, Pinterest is still expected to be ensure that browsing Pinterest remains a pleasant experience for users.
-Ben Silbermann, Pinterest’s cofounder and chief executive, wrote in a blog post:
+Given the reputation of Pinterest in the world of social media, Pinterest is still expected to ensure that browsing Pinterest remains a pleasant experience for users.
+Ben Silbermann, Pinterest’s co-founder and chief executive, wrote in a blog post:

 “I know some of you may be thinking, ‘Oh great … here come the banner ads.
 But we’re determined to not let that happen.”

 Silbermann said that Pinterest would clearly label when a “pin” is a promotion that it would not bombard users with “flashy banners or pop-up ads,” and the paid pins would be relevant to a users’ interests.

 Pinterest has plans to these pins in search results and categories.
 Silbermann also refrained from saying that the new step of Pinterest aimed at making money.
 He said, “Nobody‘s paying for anything yet — we want to see how things go and, more than anything, hear what you think.”

 Silbermann called this an experiment.
 Business Insider speculated that his new parenthood may have shifted his mindset on Pinterest‘s business model, as he was quoted earlier this year saying to MIT Technology Review: